October 17, 2018

 Creativity involves the generation of an idea that is both novel and useful.
 Because of fast changing technologies and increasingly competitive markets, companies are looking to workers at all levels and areas – not just in the traditionally creative areas of marketing and R&D – to come up with ideas that can be developed into innovative new products, services, processes, and solutions.
 Staying a step ahead of competitors often requires creative thinking, but so does responding to competitors quickly and, more generally, responding to an ever-changing environment.

-Individuals, teams, and organizations are all creative to some extent, but there is always room for improvement.
-This course is about how all three can reach their creative potential.
-It is designed to (a) help you be more creative, (b) teach you how to manage teams so that they are more creative than members working alone, and (c) help you understand key design elements of organizations that lead to creative workers.
-Importantly, we will discuss themes of creativity that are common to individuals, teams, and organizations.
+Individuals and teams are all creative to some extent, but there is always room for improvement.
+This course is about how both can reach their creative potential.
+It is designed to (a) help you be more creative, (b) teach you how to manage teams so that they are more creative than members working alone, and (c) help you understand key design elements that lead to creative workers.
+Importantly, we will discuss themes of creativity that are common to individuals and teams.

 - Understand what creativity is, why it’s important, and how it relates to analytical thinking